NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

   the workflow.
 In turn, user containers are created and launched by Kubernetes.
 Containers are expected to start in this state.
 If `createContainer: false`, no pods are launched; instead an [`NnfContainerData`](#nnfcontainerdata) resource is created that records the storage mount paths.
-- PostRun: If `createContainer: true`, user containers are expected to complete (non-zero exit) successfully.
+- PostRun: If `createContainer: true`, user containers are expected to complete (zero exit) successfully.
 If `createContainer: false`, the NNF code does not coordinate with the external container launcher.
 - DataOut: No container related activity.